The Only Testimony to the Murder of Jews in Gniewoszów

 What will you do now, I ask.

-Oh, Helcia, they came to us, I don’t want to use bad words, such bandits, I know you won’t tell anyone, they came and said we must be gone in a few days.
+Oh, Pelcia, they came to us, I don’t want to use bad words, such bandits, I know you won’t tell anyone, they came and said we must be gone in a few days.
 We’ll talk later because I have a lot to do now, I have to go to Łódź.
 I have no time, my husband drove Janek back yesterday, I’m waiting for him today, because we’re going to Łódź.

 Janek, three years younger than me, he had crutches, two of them, but I didn’t go near him when he came back to Gniewoszów.
 They brought him from somewhere.
 Maybe he didn’t recognize me.
 He said nothing, I said nothing.
 I saw him two times or so, before he left.